 Colorado allows a refundable credit calculated as a percentage of the Federal Earned Income Tax Credit (EITC).
 The federal credit amounts vary based on income.
 See the Federal Earned Income Tax Credit webpage for more information, including the income limits.

-Full-year and part-year Colorado residents who claimed the EITC on their federal return can claim the Colorado Earned Income Tax Credit (COEITC), as well.
-Nonresidents of Colorado do not qualify for the COEITC.
+Full-year and part-year Colorado residents who claimed the federal EITC can claim the Colorado Earned Income Tax Credit (COEITC) as well.
+Nonresidents of Colorado do not qualify for the Colorado EITC.

 How do I claim the Colorado Earned Income Tax Credit (COEITC)?

-If you have EITC qualifying children, be sure to complete the table for each qualifying child.
-Read the instructions in the DR 0104 Book for additional guidance on completing this section.
-Only check the “Deceased” box for a qualifying child if the child was born and died in the tax year you are filing for and was not assigned an SSN.
-You must submit a copy of the child’s birth certificate, death certificate, or hospital records showing a live birth with your return.
+If you have qualifying children for the COEITC, be sure to complete the table for each qualifying child.
+Only check the “Deceased” box if the child was born and died in the tax year you are filing for and was not assigned a SSN.
+In that case, you must submit a copy of the child’s birth certificate, death certificate, or hospital records showing a live birth with your return.

 ITIN Filers and Certain Filers Under Age 25

 If you are eligible for the COEITC for ITIN Filers or Certain Filers Under Age 25, you must also file form DR 0104TN.
 Complete form DR 0104TN, transfer the credit amount to form DR 0104CR as directed, and file both of these forms with dorm DR 0104.
 See the DR 0104TN Form Information webpage for more information.